Many homeowners looking for a top quality house siding debate between installing LP Smartside vs Hardie.

 Both LP and Hardie claim that their product has superior durability.
 Based on experiences of contractors and homeowners, it seems that both products offer about the same level of durability IF there is proper installation.

 However, this is a very big IF.

-In recent years, many homeowners have reported a variety of issues with Hardie siding, but most of them have been the result of poor installation.
+In recent years, many homeowners have reported a variety of issues with James Hardie siding, but most of them have been the result of poor installation.

 Another thing to keep in mind, is that LP offers the same products, regardless of your location.
 The formulation in their siding remains unchanged.
 Due to the nature of engineered wood, this seems to work just fine.

 However, James Hardie has a different model.
 They have created the HardieZone System, where siding products are formulated to work well in a particular environment.

 For example, there is the HZ5 line.
 It is designed for climates with freezing temperatures, extreme seasonal temperature variations, and snow and ice.